25% increase in year-on-year series production

-Series production continued to grow in the second quarter, reaching an annualised record of 2.7 million Engine Equivalents for the quarter.
-Two of the three months in the second quarter established a new monthly high of 2.8 million Engine Equivalents.
+Series production continued to grow in the second quarter, reaching an annualised record of 3.4 million Engine Equivalents for the quarter and providing 25% year-on-year growth.
+Series production reached the new all-time high of 3.5 million Engine Equivalents in May.

 * Annualised average production of Engine Equivalents during the quarter (1 Engine Equivalent = 50 kg)

-Record production in the first half; positive outlook for the second half
+Record production in first half; positive outlook for second half

-Together, the increased series production and the increased Sampling Cup demand resulted in a 40% increase in revenue and a 109% increase in the operating result for the first half of the year.
-The positive outlook for series production also resulted in an additional SEK 14.1 million of the total carried forward tax losses being taken into the deferred tax asset calculation, resulting in an additional SEK 1.0 million being capitalised as a deferred tax asset.
+With revenue derived from both CGI process control and Tracking Technologies, installation revenue for the first half of the year reached SEK 7.1 million, surpassing the historical full-year average of approximately SEK 6.5 million.
+Together, the increased series production and the strong installation activity resulted in a 30% increase in revenue and a 37% increase in the operating result for the first half of the year.
+The positive outlook for series production also resulted in an additional SEK 5.3 million of the total carried forward tax losses being taken into the deferred tax asset calculation, resulting in an additional SEK 1.0 million being capitalised as a deferred tax asset.

-Installation discussions are ongoing for CGI process control systems, capacity upgrades, and for the new Tracking Technologies in grey and ductile iron foundries, and for other metal processing applications.
-As production references become established, the suite of Tracking Technologies will begin to contribute to the total installation revenue.
-In addition to the new tracking opportunities, SinterCast is also investigating the development of other unique technologies - within and beyond the scope of thermal analysis - to improve quality and production efficiency in the metals industry.
+Several other installation discussions are ongoing for CGI process control systems, capacity upgrades, and Tracking Technologies installations in grey iron, CGI and ductile iron foundries.
+In addition to these current installation opportunities, SinterCast is also investigating the development of other unique technologies - within and beyond the scope of thermal analysis - to improve quality and production efficiency in the metals industry, and to broaden our product portfolio and our production base.

 Interim Reports Publication Date